fivetran/dbt_linkedin_pages/README.md

 ```

 ## (Optional) Step 4: Additional Configurations
+<details><summary>Expand for configurations</summary>

 ### Change the Build Schema
-By default, this package builds the GitHub staging models within a schema titled (<target_schema> + `_stg_salesforce`) in your target database.
+By default, this package builds the GitHub staging models within a schema titled (<target_schema> + `_stg_linkedin_pages`) in your target database.
 If this is not where you would like your GitHub staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: